-By doing so, Atkinson eliminates the proposed southbound widening, and all retaining wall, utility relocation, ground improvement, and signalized intersection work.
+By doing so, Atkinson eliminated the proposed southbound widening, and all retaining wall, utility relocation, ground improvement, and signalized intersection work.
 To accomplish this, the project team built new temporary piers and approach roadways and rolled the Warren Truss to the east for use as a temporary northbound detour.
-This allows the team to maintain northbound traffic at its current capacity throughout construction.
+This allowed the team to maintain northbound traffic at its current capacity throughout construction.

-In addition, the steel bridge benefits include eliminating the in-water pier and fish window schedule constraints, providing flexibility for future master plan construction, and accommodating the future levee widening.
+In addition, the steel bridge benefits included eliminating the in-water pier and fish window schedule constraints, providing flexibility for future master plan construction, and accommodating the future levee widening.